Neil Jenkins: Coaching career

-British & Irish Lions
+British and Irish Lions

 On 8 June 2009, Jenkins was appointed as the British and Irish Lions' specialist kicking coach for their tour of South Africa.

-He was then reappointed as a coach for the lions for their 2013 Tour to Australia alongside Graham Rowntree and head coach Warren Gatland.
-He was subsequently named in the coaching team for the 2017 and 2021 tour, again alongside Warren Gatland on both, and Rowntree in 2017.
+He was then reappointed as a coach for the Lions for their 2013 Tour to Australia alongside Graham Rowntree and head coach Warren Gatland.
+He was subsequently named in the coaching team for the 2017 and 2021 tours, again alongside Gatland on both, and Rowntree in 2017.

 Off the Field

 In 1999, Jenkins published his autobiography: Life at number 10: An Autobiography with freelance journalist Paul Rees just a matter of weeks before breaking the International points scoring record.
 The book was republished in 2001 by Mainstream Publishing.

 Also, on 10 November 2003 a DVD was released as a tribute, called Jenks – A Rugby Legend, the DVD tells the story of Jenkins from his start as a working class boy in the Welsh Valleys to the pinnacle of rugby.

 In honour of Jenkins' Testimonial career, the famous Grogg Shop in Pontypridd made a "Limited Edition Testimonial Action" Grogg of Jenkins.
 Wanting to make something special for the occasion, the Grogg was the first ever to stand on just one leg and took over 6 months to create.
 Only 100 were made, all of which were hand-painted in a variety of rugby kits – only three of which were in the Lions jersey, one owned by Jenkins, one by his mother and the other by Mike Donald of Ebbw Vale who bought the Grogg at an auction for £4,100.